Skip to main content

 SAG

-We also engage with other groups and organisations by invitation.
+We engage with other groups and organisations by invitation.
 For example, Welsh Clerks and Secretaries; Joint ChUW and Welsh Clerks and Secretaries group; PVC Learning and Teaching Network; PVC Research and Innovation group; NUS Wales; Colegau Cymru; and Coleg Cymraeg Cenedlaethol.

 Advance HE’s membership offer for Wales is informed by institutional and sectoral priorities and is structured around our four strands of expertise – teaching and learning; leadership and management; equality, diversity and inclusion; and governance.